react-native-elements/react-native-elements/.github/ISSUE_TEMPLATE.md

 ### Solution

 Can you suggest a possible fix that would address this issue?
-Ideally, you should be able to submit a PR to fix this issue.
-See our [contributing guide]('./CONTRIBUTING.md') for more details.
+Ideally, you should be able to submit a PR to fix it.
+See our [contributing guide](./CONTRIBUTING.md) for more details.